redbubble-ash/Constructor-Word-Guess/README.md

 1. When the game starts, the system will randomly select an American city's name for user to guess.

-2. User enter a letter on the comment line.
+2. User enters a letter on the comment line.

 3. If the letter matches one or more letters of the city's name, the comment line will display "CORRECT!"